FortiDLP

 Note:

-As mentioned, content inspection is only possible for v4 printers, so if a user were to print to a v3 printer, no content inspection would occur and thus a policy detection would not be raised.
-To have a policy detection to be raised (rather than just a print event) for all printers/print jobs, then either need to configure an allowed list of printers (see Policy detections below) or configure a 'fallback' policy/policies that don't have any content inspection configured and will therefore raise a detection on any print job.
+As mentioned, content inspection is only possible for v4 printers.
+So if a user were to print to a v3 printer, no content inspection would occur, and a policy detection would therefore not be raised.
+To have a policy detection be raised (rather than just a print event) for all printers/print jobs, it is either necessary to configure an allowed list of printers (see Policy detections below) or to configure a 'fallback' policy/policies that do not have any content inspection configured and will therefore raise a detection on any print job.

 • In a relevant print policy (e.g. Document printed using a physical printer), it is possible to configure a list of allowed printer names or, for a more secure approach, allow printer unique identifiers.
 This will ensure that detection is raised on any network printer that has not been explicitly allowed, even on printers that do not have a UUID (e.g. USB-connected printers).